How the Fed Monetizes the U.S. Debt

-Some people believe that this program is damaging because it could cause long-term interest rates will rise further.
-That’s because there will be a greater supply of Treasurys on the market.
-The U.S. Treasury will have to offer higher interest rates on the Treasurys it auctions to convince anyone to buy them.
+Some people believe that this program is damaging because it could cause long-term interest rates to rise further.
+That’s because there will be a greater supply of Treasurys on the market, and the U.S. Treasury will have to offer higher interest rates on the Treasurys it auctions to convince anyone to buy them.
 That will make the U.S. debt more expensive for the government to pay back.
-It’s a serious issue with an almost $20 trillion debt.
-Furthermore, the debt-to-gross domestic product ratio is more than 100 percent.
-That’s beyond a safe level.

 Why the Fed Bought Bonds